Welcome to the new KidsHealth website! See what is new.

 Whooping cough may cause a range of other problems.

-How long does whooping cough last?
+How long whooping cough lasts

 Whooping cough can last for weeks or months.